HDembinski/HDembinski.github.io/exceptions.md

 The compiler trusts this declaration blindly.
 You won't get a compile-time error or compile-time warning if code that was declared `noexcept` throws an exception anyway.
 [If that happens at run-time, the program simply aborts](https://en.cppreference.com/w/cpp/error/terminate).
 The developer must make sure to not lie to the compiler when declaring something as `noexcept`.

 There are legitimate reasons to declare a function `noexcept` which has throwing internal code (which may be third-party code).
 If all conditions can be anticipated and explicitly handled under which the internal code could throw, the surrounding code can be declared `noexcept` since no throw will actually occur.
+While this should be a performance gain in theory, [in reality it depend on the compiler support for `noexcept`](https://github.com/N-Dekker/noexcept_benchmark).